 Fentanyl patch is a narcotic (opioid) pain medicine.
 It works in the brain and nervous system to decrease pain.

-- you are allergic to any ingredient in fentanyl patch
+- an allergy to any ingredient in fentanyl patch

-- you have not already been taking other narcotic pain medicine on a regular schedule
+- not already been taking other narcotic pain medicine on a regular schedule

-- you have severe lung problems (eg, severe asthma) or you are having an asthma attack
+- severe lung problems (eg, severe asthma) or you are having an asthma attack

 - you are taking a monoamine oxidase inhibitor (MAOI) (eg, phenelzine) or have taken one within the past 14 days